mikepartelow/get-baked/bread/bba-anadama.md

 13. Form into loaves.
 See BBA page 82 or Artisan Breads Every Day page 23. 🚨🚨 Create/maintain tension in the dough. 🚨🚨
 14. Add to loaf pans. 🚨 Dough should touch all edges of pan, not shrink in the middle. 🚨
 15. Note dough temperature.
-16. 🚨 Preheat oven to 375F (BBA says 350 but 375 gives better crust) 🚨 Set for steam injection 🚨
+16. 🚨 Preheat oven to 350F 🚨 Set for steam injection 🚨
 17. Proof loaves in Proofer Box at 77F for at least 60-90m.
 18. Remove loaves from proofer when dough clears the tops of the loaf pans.
 Not before!
 19. 🚨 Perform the poke test 🚨
 20. Mist loaves with water, sprinkle cornmeal or polenta on top.
     - Don't under-mist.
 The mist encourages oven spring.
 21. Bake loaves in oven for 20m. 🚨 Use steam injection 🚨 (and record its use)
 22. Rotate loaves.
-Bake another 20-30m (🚨 longer when scaled up 🚨), until well browned and internal temperature is at least 185F.
+Bake another 20-30m, until well browned and internal temperature is at least 185F. 🚨 Don't let it get past 200F. 🚨
 23. Remove loaves from oven.
 Note temperature.
 Remove loaves from pans and rest on resting rack for 1h.

 ## History